polkadot-js/extension/README.md

   // this is the name for this extension, there could be multiples injected,
   // each with their own keys, here `polkadot-js` is for this extension 'polkadot-js': {
-    // semver for the package
-    version: '0.1.0',

     // this is called to enable the injection, and returns an injected
     // object containing the accounts, signer and provider interfaces
-    // (or it will reject if not authorized) enable (originName: string): Promise<Injected>
+    // (or it will reject if not authorized) enable (originName: string): Promise<Injected>,

+    // this call returns extension status that tells if extension is already authorized isEnabled (): Promise<boolean>,
+    // semver for the package
+    version: '0.1.0'
   }
 }
 ```